oteroleonardo/api-chat/README.md

 * Node.js >= 11.12.00
 * Docker
+* knex.js (this is optional to create db model and run migrations) npm install -g knes

 # First things first:
 This API chats depends on a PostgreSQL DB already running in your localhost.
 If that's not your case you can still use a provided docker container with PostgreSQL.